MOST EPIC AND BEAUTIFUL PLACES IN CHILE TO VISIT

-Siete Tazas an amazing surprise for foreign tourists, locals know about it and often go there for weekends from Santiago.
+Siete Tazas is an amazing surprise for foreign tourists.
+Locals know about it and often go there for weekends from Santiago.

 To get here first take a bus from Santiago to Molina (a small town) from there take another bus to Parque Ingels.

 Chiloe Island is another hidden gem of Chile, though the island is quite big.

 Chiloe has a unique culture, cuisine, and UNESCO churches.
 There are two main towns Castro and Ancud.
 We liked the second more.

 The best things on the island are nature related; go to see penguin colony, hike in Chiloe National park where you can spot dolphins in the water, seals chilling on the beach, or even pygmy glue whales.

 One of the things not to miss on Chiloe is to try Curanto, a local dish cooked in a dirt-pit covered with leaves that works the same way as a pressure-cooker.
 Portions are quite big and enough for two people.

 There is a ferry connecting the island with the mainland.
 They leave Pargua every day from 6.30 am to 11 pm.